With local First Nations guide, Marven Robinson, we are offering an extraordinary opportunity to photograph wild wolves

 However, there are no guarantees of success and it is critical that all guests are willing to spend significant time waiting patiently.
 This is a small price to pay for the opportunity to witness these remarkable animals.

 This trip is best for people with previous wilderness camping experience.
-The accommodations will be in tents.
+Sleeping accommodations are in a communal plywood cabin outfitted with bunks.
 There will be a communal tent for cooking, eating and downloading photos.
 There will be no toilets other than the forest and no showers.

 Guests need to bring a sleeping pad, sleeping bag and anything else they need to sleep comfortably (Tim will provide a packing list).